sassysoul/sassysoul/README.md

 ### Hi , I'm Shakshi Kumari👋

-- 🔭 I’m currently pursuing B.Tech with Electronics and ommunication Engineering
+- 🔭 I’m currently pursuing B.Tech with Electronics and Communications.
 - 🌱 I’m a Data Science enthusiast.
 - 👯 Having a good knowledge of C,C++,Python.
 - 🤔 I’m looking for Good project ideas based on the above language to contribute my best.